cognitedata/generator-create-react-redux-app/README.md

 ## Installation

-**Note: this is not actually published on npm yet. you have to use npm link.**

 First, install [Yeoman](http://yeoman.io) and generator-create-react-redux-app using [yarn](https://yarnpkg.com/)( **You’ll need to have Node >= 6.10.3 on your machine** [node.js](https://nodejs.org/)).